-Likewise, the Greater Lumbini Area (GLA) also offers bird watching tour.
+Likewise, the Greater Lumbini Area (GLA) also offers bird watching tours.
 Bird watching to Jagadispur reservoir and Lumbini Crane Sanctuary along with related farmlands have been identified as International Bird Area.
-Jagadispur reservoir is the largest man-made reservoir in Nepal and enlisted as one of the Wetlands of International Importance known as RAMSAR site in 2003.Its a habitat to 61 species of birds comprising rare birds.
-Apart from being a natural habitat to the native ones, the lake lies on the flight path of migratory birds from Siberia, Russia, China Mongolia, Turkmenistan, Central Asia, and Kirgistan.On the other hand, Lumbini Crane Sanctuary has rich biodiversity and distinct ecosystem with hundreds of cranes and other birds.
+Jagadispur reservoir is the largest man-made reservoir in Nepal and was enlisted as one of the Wetlands of International Importance known as RAMSAR site in 2003.Its a habitat for 61 species of birds comprising rare birds.
+Apart from being a natural habitat to the native ones, the lake lies on the flight path of migratory birds from Siberia, Russia, China Mongolia, Turkmenistan, Central Asia, and Kirgistan.On the other hand, the Lumbini Crane Sanctuary has rich biodiversity and a distinct ecosystem with hundreds of cranes and other birds.

-The important rivers for birdwatching include Telar, Dano and Kothi rivers.
-Gaidahawa lake is popular for vulture and blue bull.
-There are more than 250 species of birds in the area including the world largest bird sarus crane, endangered birds like lesser adjutant, painted stork, slender-billed vulture, red-headed vulture and many more.
+The important rivers for birdwatching include Telar, Dano, and Kothi rivers.
+Gaidahawa lake is popular for vultures and blue bulls.
+There are more than 250 species of birds in the area including the world’s largest bird sarus crane, endangered birds like lesser adjutant, painted stork, slender-billed vulture, red-headed vulture, and many more.
 The Telar and Dano floodplains are recognized as important habitats for birds.

 Stay at community-based lodges

-Staying at local based teahouse as your accommodation in Nepal is one of the easiest ways to connect with an authentic side to the rural lifestyle and to contribute something back to local.
+Staying at local-based teahouse as your accommodation in Nepal is one of the easiest ways to connect with an authentic side of the rural lifestyle and contribute something back to locals.

-In every trekking trail, you will see the teahouses run by a local family which has become the valuable sources of income for local people.
+On every trekking trail, you will see the teahouses run by a local family which has become a valuable source of income for local people.
 This is mainly significant in the countryside, where there are inadequate means of earning money.
 The development of community-based lodges in different regions of Nepal has changed the lives of many locals for the better.
 It’s a win-win state for both trekkers and hosts.

-Trekkers who are seeking to immerse themselves in the local culture and discovering real customs or interacting with locals then do not miss to stay at locally based lodges while you are in Nepal.
+Trekkers who are seeking to immerse themselves in the local culture and discover real customs or interact with locals then do not miss staying at locally-based lodges while you are in Nepal.

 As a trekker, you’ll immerse yourself in a completely diverse culture, while cultivating new insights, an illuminated worldview, and at the same time, supporting the destination communities you visit.

-Helicopter Tour in Nepal is an alternative way of adventure trip in mountains and remote corners of the Himalaya.
-Taking a Nepal helicopter flight tour over the soaring Himalayas is a thrilling journey, filled with a breathtaking backdrop and majestic snow blanketed peaks.
-You get to feast on the remarkable closer views of nature like glaciated passes, picturesque hamlets and panoramic sceneries.
-Your charming visiting Nepal in Helicopter tour will be absolutely comfortable and exhilarating.
-Helicopter tour is ideal for people who do not have enough time for a trek and are not able to hike long days in the remote areas as well as to those who love to explore the destination from aerial view.
+Helicopter Tour in Nepal is an alternative way of adventure trips to mountains and remote corners of the Himalaya.
+Taking a Nepal helicopter flight tour over the soaring Himalayas is a thrilling journey, filled with a breathtaking backdrop and majestic snow-blanketed peaks.
+You get to feast on the remarkable closer views of nature like glaciated passes, picturesque hamlets, and panoramic sceneries.
+Your charming visiting Nepal on Helicopter tour will be absolutely comfortable and exhilarating.

 Learn to cook local cuisines

-For all those who are a passion for cooking or even just to eat if you are looking for an authentic experience in Nepal make sure you don’t miss out this culinary adventure.
-Learning to cook Nepali food by spending a few hours having fun and learning some secrets about Nepalese cuisines in a Nepali kitchen is the best things to do in Nepal.
+For all those who are a passion for cooking or even just eating if you are looking for an authentic experience in Nepal make sure you don’t miss out on this culinary adventure.
+Learning to cook Nepali food by spending a few hours having fun and learning some secrets about Nepalese cuisines in a Nepali kitchen is the best thing to do in Nepal.
 So get an interactive hands-on cooking lesson where you will learn to cook the Nepalese dishes from scratch before you get to enjoy the authentic homemade meal together with the host.